ESSAY | By Chris Graham

 Not the end

-Equally, I understand the point Moses is trying to make, although I think the metaphor is unfortunate.
+Equally, I understand the point Moses SC is trying to make, although I think the metaphor is unfortunate.
 I think the ‘worrying road’ he describes is far less worrying than the road countless women walk down every night.
 And some of them never reach their destination.
 Women like Theresa Binge.
 And Jill Meagher.
 And Euridice Dixon.
 And Aya Maasarwe.
 And Anita Cobby.
 And Janine Balding.
-And the list goes on.
+And the list goes on and on and on.

 We need an independent inquiry into allegations Porter raped a 16-year-old girl, not because we’re second guessing our justice system, but because our justice system isn’t working, and broken or otherwise it clearly can’t be headed by a man facing allegations he raped a child.
 That inquiry, ironically, might now come through the defamation action Christian Porter has launched against the ABC.